Prevention Of Substance Use Disorders

 The act precludes a carrier that has a contract with a physical therapist, occupational therapist, or acupuncturist from:

 - Prohibiting the physical therapist, occupational therapist, or acupuncturist from, or penalizing the physical therapist, occupational therapist, or acupuncturist for, providing a covered person information on the amount of the covered person's financial responsibility for the covered person's physical therapy, occupational therapy, or acupuncture services; or

 - Requiring the physical therapist, occupational therapist, or acupuncturist to charge or collect a copayment from a covered person that exceeds the total charges submitted by the physical therapist, occupational therapist, or acupuncturist.

 The commissioner of insurance is required to take action against a carrier that the commissioner determines is not complying with these prohibitions.

 The act requires the executive director of the department of regulatory agencies to promulgate rules that limit the supply of a benzodiazepine that a prescriber may prescribe to patient who has not had a prescription for benzodiazepine in the last 12 months.

 Current law limits an opioid prescriber from prescribing more than a 7-day supply of an opioid to a patient who has not had an opioid prescription within the previous 12 months unless certain conditions apply, and this prescribing limitation is set to repeal on September 1, 2021.
 The act continues the prescribing limitation indefinitely.

-The bill requires the executive director of the department of regulatory agencies (department) to consult with the center for research into substance use disorder prevention, treatment, and recovery support strategies (center) and the state medical board to promulgate rules establishing competency-based continuing education requirements for physicians and physician assistants concerning prescribing practices for opioids ( section 11 ).
+The act requires the Colorado medical board (board) to consult with the center for research into substance use disorder prevention, treatment, and recovery support strategies to promulgate rules establishing competency-based continuing education requirements for physicians and physician assistants concerning prescribing practices for opioids.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)